-- Support taller plants – Push a wooden or metal support into the ground and tie taller plants to it.
+- Support taller plants – Push wooden or metal support into the ground and tie taller plants to it.
 This will help keep them stable against rain and strong winds.

 - Drainage – Make sure there is a proper runoff that tilts away from your garden and make sure it is not blocked.
 Water collecting in your garden can be damaging to your plants, possibly drowning them.

-- Cover you most delicate plants – Use a waterproof tarp to cover your most fragile plants during heavy rainstorms.
+- Cover your most delicate plants – Use a waterproof tarp to cover your most fragile plants during heavy rainstorms.
 Make sure that the covering is not blocking water from draining because it can cause other plants to drown.

 - Check your vegetable roots – Once the rainstorm has stopped, make sure there are no exposed roots following soil erosion.
-If there are exposed roots, covered them with soil or compost before they dry out.
+If there are exposed roots, cover them with soil or compost before they dry out.

 - Check your pots and planters – Pots and planters can easily become flooded if the drainage is blocked.
 Check them before, during and after rainstorms.
 You can always cover pots and planters if necessary.